-In fixed-price contracts the following clause may be inserted:
+Act, the President makes a written determination describing the circumstances justifying the variation or variations.
+Any material variation from these clauses shall be described in the solicitation documents in substantially the following form: "Clause No, entitled is not a part of the general terms and conditions of this contract and has been replaced by Special Clause No, entitled 6.1.3.
+CHANGES CLAUSE (GSA Section 6-101.03).
+6.1.3.1.
+CHANGES CLAUSE IN FIXED-PRICE CONTRACTS (GSA Section 6-101.03.1).
+In fixed-price contracts the following clause may be inserted: "CHANGES 1.
+Change Order.
+By a written order, at any time, and without notice to surety, the President may, subject to all appropriate adjustments, make changes within the general scope of this contract in any one or more of the following: (a) Drawings, designs, or specifications, if the supplies to be furnished are to be specially manufactured for the University in accordance therewith;

-"CHANGES
+(b)

-- 1. Change Order.
-By a written order, at any time, and without notice to surety, the President may, subject to all appropriate adjustments, make changes within the general scope of this contract in any one or more of the following: - (a) Drawings, designs, or specifications, if the supplies to be furnished are to be specially manufactured for the University in accordance therewith; - (b) Method of shipment or packing; or - (c) Place of delivery. - 2.
-Adjustments of Price or Time for Performance.
+2. Adjustments of Price or Time for Performance.
 If any such change order increases or decreases the contractor's cost of, or the time required for performance of any part of the work under this contract whether or not changed by the order, an adjustment shall be made and the contract modified in writing accordingly.
 Any adjustment in contract price made pursuant to this clause shall be determined in accordance with the Price Adjustment Clause of this contract.